DATA-ss/DATA-ss.github.io/content/nltk_in_heroku.md

 ---

-# How to Run Your NLTK Pythonic App on Heroku

 If you're having issues running your NLTK-based Pythonic app on Heroku, this guide is for you.

 ## Context

-For my final project at GA, I was creating an [NLTK-based keyword assessment tool](https://github.com/duryan00/point_forward) that parses user-provided job descriptions and returns the relevant keywords that the user should prioritize on their resume.
+For my final project at GA, I was creating an [NLTK-based keyword assessment tool](https://github.com/data-ss/point_forward) that parses user-provided job descriptions and returns the relevant keywords that the user should prioritize on their resume.
 * key package: NLTK

 Additionally, I have a companion Word Cloud component that shares the same text preprocessing function as the above.
 It involves searching/scraping job descriptions for a user-input job title, passing that corpus through the preprocessing function before it is fed to the WordCloud generator.